Aaronsss/RH-sensor-monitor/README.md

 # RH-sensor-monitor
 This plugin for RotorHazard lets you set up a warning and an alarm on any sensor that is installed within RotorHazard

+The script has a warning and an alarm level

+1. Warning level will send a server message
+2. alarm level will send a server pop up and audible message

+The sensor is checked whenever laps are cleared so (saved or discarded after a race)

 # How to setup
 Place the sensor_monitor folder within the RotorHazard plugins folder Rotorhazard/src/server/plugins